EDDYMENS/coding-terms-build/resources/views/markdown/spaghetti-code.md

 One reference used in most examples is the `Goto` statement in code.

- Usually, code is meant to be executed from the top to bottom, but {{linkToPost('keywords')}} such as `Goto` allow the execution to be moved to a previous line or a line entirely in a different file somewhere.
+ Usually, code is meant to be executed from the top to bottom, but {{linkToPost('keywords', 'keyword')}} such as `Goto` allow the execution to be moved to a previous line or a line entirely in a different file somewhere.

 This makes it ever more difficult to follow the execution path.